ENSpunks/LLC/Introduction.md

 In 2022 I launched an ENS project with a group of 4 that I had never met IRL.
 An attorney from the US (me); a astrophysicist+mathematician; an Australian photographer/surfer; and an undoxxed team member.
 I proposed the team set up a legal entity, something like Cayman Island ENS Foundation  purposes of limited liability protections and "legal personhood."
 Understandably a legal entity wasn't practical for the whole team,.
 My solution was PUNKS LLC, a Delaware Series LLC I codified my wallet on the multisig as a "protected series" under PUNKS.

-PUNKS LLC was a solution to a problem I had, but I think everyone with a self-custody wallet has the same problem, unmitigated legal risk and potential personal liabilities.
+PUNKS LLC was a solution to a problem I had, but everyone with a self-custody wallet has the same problem, unmitigated legal risk and potential personal liabilities.

 *PUNKS LLC also saved me ~$200 per LLC (or wallet/ENS I wrapped) in filing fees, ~$50/year/LLC registered agent fee, and $300/yr/LLC franchise tax.*

 ### WHAT IS TOKENIZATION LLC?

-TOKENIZATION LLC is a Delaware Series Limited Liability Company.

-TOKENIZATION LLC proposes to offer a patent-pending system integrated into ENS allowing users to "mint", own and manage LLCs using ENS.
+TOKENIZATION LLC will let anyone "mint", own, and manage a real world legal entity integrated into ENS.

+Law is expensive and difficult to scale.
+At a high level the way the ENS Foundation "wraps" the DAO, TOKENIZATION LLC will scale Delaware LLC legal wrappers to individual users, inidividual wallets, individual assets and even individual transactions.

+The following table illustrates the composable legal mapping for the proposed protected series under TOKENIZATION LLC legally bound to tokenizationllc.eth subdomains:

 | 🌎      | 🔮 | 🌐     |
 | :---        |    :----:   |          ---: |